Significant Figures (Sig Fig) Calculator

 Ex.
 12000.- The zeros in this number are significant.
 Therefore, it has 5 significant digits.

-∙ Zeros at the end of a number are insignificant if if the number does not contain a decimal point.
+∙ Zeros at the end of a number are not significant if the number does not contain a decimal point.

 Ex.
-3400- There zeros in this number are not significant.
+3400- The zeros in this number are not significant.
 Therefore, it has 2 significant digits.

 ∙ Zeros to the left of the first nonzero digit after a decimal point are not sigificant.